-It is intended to protect a prospective buyer, property owner, or lending institution from some unforeseen aspect of the property that could affect the value or salability of the property.
+It is intended to protect a prospective buyer, property owner, or lending institution from some unforeseen aspect of the property that could affect the value or saleability of the property.

 What Does A Phase I Environmental Property Assessment Cost?

-This can vary considerably but usually costs from $1800 to $4000 depending upon the size and complexity of the building and/or the property itself.
+This can vary considerably but usually costs from $2,000 to $4,000 depending upon the size and complexity of the building and/or the property itself.
 A former gas station’s property may be more expensive to perform a Phase I ESA due to the potential for soil and groundwater contamination from a leaking tank or spills.
-Also, an industrial site—especially a closed one—could be even more than $4000 due to potential for asbestos, lead, abandon equipment, spills, illegal dumping, hazardous waste, soil contamination, and groundwater contamination.
+Also, an industrial site—especially a closed one—could be even more than $4000 due to the potential for asbestos, lead, abandon equipment, spills, illegal dumping, hazardous waste, soil contamination, and groundwater contamination.
 Don’t rule out land that use to be farmland.
 Pesticides, chemical fertilizers, are of concern especially if they are to have residential usage.
 Also, farmland is notorious for having waste site-whether legal or illegal that are of concern regardless of the intended new use.

 To properly protect the involved parties, the Phase I must rigidly follow the ASTM guidelines.
 The latest ASTM guide is ASTM-E-1527-13 which was revised and updated in 2013.

-A Phase I Environmental Site Assessment (ESA) follows the American Society of Testing and Materials (ASTM) guidelines known as ASTM-E-1527-13 Standard for Phase One ESAs, and satisfies the “Due Diligence” process in a real estate or financial transaction.
+A Phase I Environmental Site Assessment (ESA) follows the American Society of Testing and Materials (ASTM) guidelines known as ASTM-E-1527-13 Standard for Phase One ESAs and satisfies the “Due Diligence” process in a real estate or financial transaction.
 It is a detailed document setting out rules for what has to be done and qualifications of the person doing the work.